ryepez/PitchPerfect/readme.md

 ## Pitch Perfect app

-These app let you record your voice and playback with different effects such as snail or rabbit.
+The app let you record your voice and play it back with different effects such as snail or rabbit.

 ### Welcome Screen/Record
 /Users/ramon/Desktop/pitchPerfectNew/Simulator Screen Shot - iPhone SE (2nd generation) - 2021-03-02 at 00.03.03.png